rgrannell1/jCheck/README.md

 omitting more complex cases.

 jCheck is my attempt to add convenient, maximally-powerful testing to JavaScript.
-You won't deal with test-case generation at all; you state the inputs a property should work for, and jCheck verifies your assumption if it can't find a counterexample.
+You won't deal with test-case generation at all; you state the inputs a property should hold for, and jCheck verifies your property has no counterexamples.

 ## Installation.